JD-Gonz/headerParser/README.md

-# header_parser
+# Request Header Parser Microservice Complete   *

-This Microservice returns the IP address, language and operating system for the current browser.
+ Returns the IP address, language and operating system for the current browser.